crazii/USBDDOS/README.md

 Borland C++3.1 (native DOS or emu):
 * Setup build env: install the BC toolchains and set path to it.
 * In folder ./Make, execute `make -f makefile.bc`. the makefile is generated from BC utils and doesn't have clean.
-* Use BC idle to perform build.
+* Use BC ide to perform build.
 * The BC build uses a custom (pseudo) DPMI that limit memmory to: 64K code + 64K data.

 DJGPP (native DOS or emu, cross toolchain on linux not tested):